armanriazi/armanriazi.github.io/docs/public/programming/learning/programming-non-cert-toturials.md

     === "Video courses 2019-2022"

-        * There are some integration on language and technologies so it is a part of blockhchain toturials.
+        * There are some integration on language and technologies, so it is a part of blockhchain toturials.
 [Blockchain-Toturials](../../blockchain/learning/blockchain-non-cert-toturials.md)

     === "Video courses 2010-2019"